Back to Destinations Page

 Explore the Leeward Islands

-Exploring the Leeward Islands is a step back in time.
+Exploring the Leeward Islands takes you back in time.
 The culture here is a beautiful blend of colonial European and local Caribbean.
-This is seen in the delicious french food of St. Barts, the well preserved British islets of Anguilla, and the quaint but colorful houses of Dutch St. Maarten.
+This is seen in the delicious French food of St. Barts, the well preserved British islets of Anguilla, and the quaint but colorful houses of Dutch St. Maarten.
 Each island offers its unique blend and all are easily accessible with Ready.
 Set.
 Sail’s all-inclusive Caribbean sailing charters.

 Day 1 | Arrive and explore the quaint town of Marigot, St. Martin

 Your sailboat will be waiting for your arrival in the French capital of St. Martin – Marigot.
 After getting settled in on Oryxx your Caribbean sailing party can wander the streets of Marigot.
 Marigot is a quaint town dotted with multiple shopping boutiques and delicious French cuisine.
 Explore the 18th century Fort Louis, which is situated on top of a hill in Marigot with views stretching as far as Anguilla island.